mliew21396/remote-work/week-1/3-cli-exploration/README.md

-As a super bonus, try using `find`'s `exec` flag to find all files matching `message.txt` and then `cat` the file's contents. `exec` is one of the least friendly options for an argument ever, but with a bit of Google I'm sure you can figure it out.
+As a super bonus, try using `find`'s `exec` flag to find all files matching `message.txt` and then `cat` the file's contents. `exec` is one of the least friendly options for an argument ever, but with a bit of Google, I'm sure you can figure it out.

 ## The Environment and `echo`